lgalaz/fullstack-javascript/javascript/EventLoop/explanation.md

-# Event Loop in JavaScript - Comprehensive Study Guide
+# Event Loop in JavaScript

 ## Introduction